metrics-rs/metrics/README.md

   serving a Prometheus scrape endpoint.
 * [`metrics-util`][metrics-util]: Helper types/functions used by the `metrics` ecosystem.

-# contributing
+# Contributing

 We're always looking for users who have thoughts on how to make `metrics` better, or users with interesting use cases.
 Of course, we're also happy to accept code contributions for outstanding feature requests! 😀

 We'd love to chat about any of the above, or anything else, really!
 You can find us over on [Discord](https://discord.gg/eTwKyY9).

 [metrics]: https://github.com/metrics-rs/metrics/tree/main/metrics
 [metrics-macros]: https://github.com/metrics-rs/metrics/tree/main/metrics-macros